biobakery/breadcrumbs/README.md

 # BreadCrumbs #

-BreadCrumbs is an unofficial collection of scripts and code intended to consolidate functions for tool development and contain scripts for command line access to commonly used function.
+BreadCrumbs is an unofficial collection of scripts and code intended to consolidate functions for tool development and contain scripts for command line access to commonly used functions.
 Breadcrumbs tends to include functionality associated with metagenomics analysis but you never know what you will find!

 ## Dependencies: ##